iturner72/book-notes/reputation_and_power.md

   scientists, by corporations, by major newspapers?
 Perhaps more important, how could an agency inspire admiration from society while also being feared by some of its most powerful members?

+### Reputation and the Puzzles of Regulatory Power
 * 10 Reputation &mdash; understood as a set of symbolic beliefs about an organization, beliefs embedded in multiple audiences &mdash; comprises the central response of this study to the puzzle of American regulatory power in